googleapis/google-cloud-cpp/google/cloud/README.md

 ## Documentation

-Documentation for the common utilities is is available [online][doxygen-link].
+Documentation for the common utilities is available [online][doxygen-link].

 ## Release Notes